kaliaanup/Mono2Micro-FSE-2021/README.md

 - Survey results.
 This contains the survey outcomes that we conducted in IBM.
 This does not contains participants details.

-- Whole Example.
-We provide sample examples to extract features and perform hierarchical clustering.

 Unfortunately we cannot release the code for Mono2Micro.
 Feel free to use the trial version of Mono2Micro here.